StamusNetworks/suricata-4-analysts/source/tls-threat-hunting.rst

 Protocol overview
 =================

-In all version of TLS, the client is opening a connection to the server and sends an initial message.
+In all versions of TLS, the client is opening a connection to the server and sends an initial message.
 It contains the client capabilities in term of encryption.
 Using that the server then replies with potential agreement on encryption technique to use as well as its certificates.
 Client analyses this message and check that the server certificate is valid.
 If everything is fine, client sends